top of page

 Family Supported Recovery

-The Mandolin Foundation, Amanda’s House, is certified by WI Association of Sober Housing.
+The Mandolin Foundation, Amanda’s House, is certified by the Wisconsin Association of Sober Housing.
+W.A.S.H. implements a stringent certification process for sober living facilities in Wisconsin.

 bottom of page